-Calculate the rates of heat transfer, H, across the surfaces associated with two inlets and one outlet.
-Here, the quantity we are interested in is defined by where ρ and c are density and specific heat of engine oil, v_n is the velocity component normal to the surface of the inlet or outlet, and T is temperature.
-The integral is performed over the surface of the inlet or outlet.
-Thus, H has the unit of power, in J s-1.
+Calculate the rate of transfer of static energy, H, across the surfaces associated with two inlets and one outlet.
+Here, the quantity we are interested in is defined by where ρ and c are density and specific heat of liquid kerosene (as given in Fluent database), v_n is the velocity component normal to the surface of the inlet or outlet, and T is temperature.
+The integral is performed over the surface (denoted as "S" in Eq.
+(1)) of the inlet or outlet.
+Thus, H has the unit of power, in Watts.
 Be aware that v_n and T are not uniform across the surface of the outlet.
-We require that the integral be performed by combining Custom Field Function and Surface Integral utilities in Fluent, as demonstrated in Lecture 5.
+A possible way to perform the integral for the outlet is to first define the integrand by Custom Field Function, then use Surface Integral in Report-Fluxes to complete the integration.